aleksejmutic/foodmineProject/README.md

 ## What I Learned

-- Basics of Angular structure and project setup
-- How routing works in Angular
-- Bootstrapping Angular applications
-- Creating and using standalone components
-- Handling user navigation across routes
+Through this project, I gained a foundational understanding of Angular, including how to set up and structure a project, configure routes for navigation, bootstrap an Angular application, and work with standalone components.
+It was a great introduction to building modular, navigable single-page applications.

-## Getting started and running the project
+## Getting Started and Running the Project

 1. **Clone the repository**
    ```bash